mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 ## 12h/24h format

 All the time and datetime components will automatically adjust to the locale's time setting, i.e. the 12-hour or 24-hour format.
-This can be overridden by using the `ampm` prop:
+You can override the default setting with the `ampm` prop:

 {{"demo": "AmPMCustomization.js"}}